 If you look in the mirror at the end of the day and you’re not proud of the person you’re staring at, you need to call yourself out and hold yourself accountable.
 It’s time to make some changes.

-Each day, strive to be the very best version of yourself.
-Be the best YOU you can imagine being.
+Each day, strive to become the very best version of yourself.
+Become the best YOU you can imagine being.
 That’s what pride is.